Degrees + Majors - Academic Resources

 SF State is committed to providing students with the academic resources needed to succeed and graduate.
 Find out about New Student Orientation, majors, advising, tutoring and library resources available to students.

 New-student orientation is a must for the success of first-time freshmen and transfer students.
-The Advising Center's friendly staff looks forward to welcoming new students, sharing information about the University, and giving newcomers an opportunity to learn the ropes so they get off to a good academic start.
+The Dean of Students office looks forward to welcoming new students, sharing information about the University, and giving newcomers an opportunity to learn the ropes so they get off to a good academic start.
 Orientation is required for freshman and is highly recommended for transfer students.
 Students who participate in an orientation program are better prepared, encounter fewer problems, and generally have a very positive feeling about their experiences at San Francisco State.
 Plan to join us!

 Each semester, the Class Schedule lists more than 3,000 classes offered at SF State.
 It will tell you where and when each class is offered, who teaches the class, how to register, and everything else you could possibly want to know about taking classes at SF State.